-This is the largest as well as the most famous monastery (Gompa) in Ladakh.
+This is the largest and the most famous monastery (Gompa) in Ladakh.
 The monastery consists of a copper-gilt statue of the Lord Buddha, various stupas made of gold and silver, sacred Thangkas and beautiful paintings.
 The monastery plays host to the annual Hemis Tsechu festival in Ladakh.

 Karma Dupgyod Choeling Monastery: